Particle.news

 Google Reportedly Nearing $115M Acquisition of Eye-Tracking Startup AdHawk Microsystems

-The potential deal underscores Google's renewed focus on augmented reality and smart glasses technology, with AdHawk's innovative eye-tracking systems at the core.
+The deal, which includes performance-based payouts, signals Google's renewed focus on augmented reality and smart glasses technology.

-• Google is reportedly in advanced discussions to acquire Canadian eye-tracking startup AdHawk Microsystems for $115 million, including $15 million in performance-based payouts.
+• Google is in advanced talks to acquire Canadian eye-tracking startup AdHawk Microsystems for $115 million, according to reports from anonymous sources.

-• AdHawk's team is expected to join Google's Android XR division, which is working on software for next-generation headsets in collaboration with Samsung.
+• AdHawk's technology team is expected to join Google's Android XR division, which is working on next-generation headsets in partnership with Samsung and others.